danielabar/meblog/src/markdown/tdd-by-example.md

 ![tdd pass 2](../images/tdd-pass-2.png "tdd pass 2")

-A quick note about the calculator module - since it's now delegating some of the functionality to the decimal-util module, the calculator tests are now functioning more like integration tests than unit tests because they're not isolated to just the one module.
+A quick note about the calculator module - since it's now delegating some of the functionality to the decimal-util module, the calculator tests function more like integration tests than unit tests because they're not isolated to just the one module.
 If this bothers you, you can introduce a mock to mock out the behavior of the decimal util module.
 I'm not a huge fan of this approach as it results in testing the implementation details rather than the actual output of the function.
 This is not strictly related to TDD so won't go into any more detail here, other than to say, I'm fine with having some of the tests more like integration tests.
 If in the future a bug gets introduced into decimal util that affects the calculator result, the calculator tests will fail which would be a good warning.

 One more quick note about the calculator - eagle eyed readers may have observed that the `calcYearlyDiff` function modifies its input.
 Normally I wouldn't do this, especially in a large application where there could be many callers of this function and modifying the input would be unexpected.
 But for a small side project where the input is actually running through a series of transformations and isn't used anywhere else, I decided this was fine.
 A future refactor could first make a deep copy of the input, and then operate only on the copy.
 Since the test makes assertions on the returned result, it would still be expected to pass.
 ## Conclusion

+I hope this post has given you some ideas about how to get started with TDD.
 The TDD approach lends itself really well to cases where the exact requirements are known.
 I've found this to especially be the case with calculations, validations and transformation type code.
-I hope this post has given you some ideas about how to get started with TDD.
-Next time you're adding a new feature to a project, think first if you know exactly how the new feature should behave and try to write a test for it first.
+Next time you're adding a new feature to a project, if you know exactly how the new feature should behave, try to write a test for it first.